-Other liabilities on both balance sheets are primarily derived from accruals for professional service fees incurred in 2021.
+Other liabilities on both balance sheets are primarily derived from accruals for professional service fees incurred in 2022.
 These fees relate to the provision of regulatory services provided by PwC and for the audit of the statutory accounts by Crowe UK LLP.
-The reduction in the overall other liabilities balance, relates to an intercompany balance with LSML being settled during 2021.
+The increase in the overall other liabilities balance is driven by an increase in the accrual of audit and advisory fees in 2022.